Akigeor/Akigeor.github.io/_pages/cv.md

 ACM-ICPC stands for ACM International Collegiate Programming Contest.
 You may find a full list of my ICPC awards at [icpc.baylor.edu/ICPCID/TSIL76L1GG4Y]().

 - Zhiyuan Honorary Scholarship 2016, 2017
-- National Olympiad in Informatics of China, Silver Medal
+- The 2014 National Olympiad in Informatics of China, Silver Medal

 # Projects